Budget Preparation: 6 Key Steps

 6. Report interim results: Overall, budgeting requires effective communication across departments – not only upon preparation but also during implementation.
 To that end, reporting interim results is the next key step to consider.
 Most importantly, financial analysts should monitor major variances and explain the reasons for them.

-These are the basic principles of preparing a company budget workable for the neighbourhood flower store and multinational corporations alike.
+These are the basic principles of preparing a company budget workable for the neighborhood flower store and multinational corporations alike.
 Experienced sales managers and business planners know, however, that there’s a lot more that goes into the actual preparation and implementation of a Master Budget.
 This document comprises several others – the Operating, Cash Flow, and Capital Budgets – and provides a detailed picture of the company’s financial goals.
 It is prepared through collaboration between management personnel across different departments, and with the help of managerial accountants who specialize in gathering and analyzing data to enable better budgeting decisions.

 But even the most precise budget can sometimes fail to account for unpredicted variations.